Create Content That Gets You Quoted

 Blog three times a week.
 Post daily on LinkedIn.
 Create endless streams of videos, infographics, and thought leadership pieces.

-My experience is that your best ideas don’t win when you publish them.
-They win when someone else quotes them.
-Feed reporters and bloggers – not the algorithm.
+From what I’ve seen, your best ideas don’t get noticed just because you publish them.
+They stand out when someone else shares or quotes them.
+Focus on sharing your insights with reporters and bloggers, not just trying to please the algorithm.

 Why third-party coverage hits harder